T356 - Week 1 Fall 2013

 hinder this.
 Focus and remember what needs to be done.
 Don't let setup time run out without setting microphones or making sure he have headphones for the jib operator or floor director.

 When we're getting ready to roll tape before a show- and the

-It’s important to know what needs to be done and how to do it
+Learn what needs to be done and how to do it

 effectively.
 Once you do this you’ll easily find it’s easy

-to have fun while still being professionals.
+to have fun while still being professional.